 JavaScript Variables

 js_variables is an object to declare variables intended to be used inside JavaScript templates.
 This object can store string, number, and boolean variables as well as dictionaries (or objects) and lists (or arrays).
-But on top of these types, it is also possible to store Reactive JavaScript Variables.
 These variables will be available in any partial or in any template.

 js_variablesonly allowsstring,numberandbooleanvariables as well asdictionariesandlistscontaining otherdictionariesorlistsor the aforementioned primitives.
-They also allow Reactive JavaScript Variables.
 Trying to send other kinds of variables will end in an error.js_variablesdon't compile any template string.
 So if you set a variable as a template string, it will be interpreted as a string and a warning will be thrown in the console.

 Example